 Language & Culture on Lake Toba

 Indonesian is the most widely spoken language on Lake Toba, along with Batak.
 Billboards, signs, and posts are 90% Indonesian and 10% English.
 English is spoken by airport and hotel staff, but not the local people.
-Indonesia is a former Dutch colony, and English is a privilege to modestly-educated young generation.
+Indonesia is a former Dutch colony, and English is a privilege to well-educated young generation.
 No other foreign languages are in use around Lake Toba.

 You will need the help of translators (most likely your guides) if you would like to converse with local people on the streets or the various tourist attractions.

 Drivers do not speak English, either.
 But, by experience, they would understand basic instructions such as “pull over,” “turn left,” “make a U-turn,” “let’s go.”
 If you travel in a group, hire an English-speaking guide (available, costing around Rp250,000 or US$ 20/day) to maximize your tour experience.
 Chinese-speaking guides are also available.
 The cost varies between Rp 250,000 and Rp 500,000/day.
 Contact your travel agents to book them in advance.
 Other language-speaking guides (e.g., French, German, Korean, Arabic, Spanish) are not available or difficult to find.

 Lake Toba does have a spectacular culture (see People and Culture on Lake Toba), but this section is concerned with local norms you need to observe to avoid unnecessary hassle when interacting with the locals during your trip.

 - Follow eastern culture on Lake Toba.
 For example, use gestures and indirect languages when asking for help or conveying criticism.
 But compared to their Javanese counterparts, Bataks are more straightforward in expressing their feelings.